The Scilly 60 Race

 The Isles of Scilly is an Area of Outstanding Natural Beauty (AONB), so we need everyone to enjoy and respect this delicate environment; this is a no-litter race.

-All finishers will receive a t-shirt, artwork from local artist Erica Hicks, and a bottle of Scilly 60 beer, brewed specially by Ales of Scilly.
+All finishers will receive a t-shirt, artwork from local artist Erica Hicks, .
 There are trophies for overall fastest time, second and third place for males and females.
 The awards are unique works of art by local glass fusion artist Oriel Hicks.

-There will be an award ceremony and party in the evening at Tresco Community Centre.
+There will be an award ceremony and party in the evening at The Gig Shed Cafe.

 The Countdown Begins!